iainangusneil/propitious-tribble/README.md

-To Reproduce:
+<h3>To Reproduce</h3>
-In order to get this working locally.
+In order to get this working on OSX.
 The following steps had to be carried out.
 This assumes brew is installed and a recent version of Java and Ruby

 $ brew update